Very Fine People Now Available in Print and eBook

 Everyone!
 Everyone!

-Very Fine People is now available in e-Book as well as paperback!
+Very Fine People is now available in eBook as well as paperback!

-Here's the Kobo.
+As for eBook: Here's the Kobo.
 Here's the Kindle.
 Here's the Nook.

 The other places should be available as well.
 Let me know if they aren't, and I will harumph about it until they are available there, too.

-Ways you can preorder
+Ways you can order

 Click here for PERSONALIZED SIGNED COPIES of the paperback.
-This will place a preorder order to my local independent bookseller, Schuler Books.
+This will place an order to my local independent bookseller, Schuler Books.
 They're great folks, so you'll be helping them out, too.
 Put your request for a personalized inscription in the "order comments" field at checkout, and I'll honor it (within reason).

-If you don't care about a personalized signed edition (or you're outside of the U.S. and would like to avoid big shipping costs), I recommend that you call your local bookseller and ask them to preorder a copy.
+If you don't care about a personalized signed edition (or you're outside of the U.S. and would like to avoid big shipping costs), I recommend that you call your local bookseller and ask them to order a copy.
 Give them the ISBN (979-8-9899949-0-8) if they ask.
 Local booksellers are the best, and I don't care who hears me say it.
 Help your local booksellers.
 You can order online with Bookshop.org and they will get it from your local bookseller!
 It's the best way to order books online!

 Also: if you want to read absolutely and beautifully free, call your library and ask them to shelve it and carry the eBook.
 I get paid that way, too, so we are all good, and then many others can enjoy it if they so desire, free!
 Libraries are the only thing that might be better than local booksellers.
 We love libraries!
 Do this!